 The biggest question at tax time for someone who recently sold a home is whether they’ll have to pay federal capital gains taxes on the profit.
 In short, capital gains are the amount of money you make from selling capital assets — property like homes, cars, investments, and other high-value items.

-For insight into capital gains taxes for home sellers, we consulted Logan Allec, a CPA and founder of tax relief company Choice Tax Relief and personal finance blog Money Done Right.
 According to Allec, if you sold a home last year, you may receive a 1099-S in the mail from the escrow company.
 “The thing to keep in mind is that the number on that 1099-S is not necessarily taxable,” Allec adds.
 “For one thing, the amount on that form is the gross proceeds, not net proceeds.”

-To calculate net proceeds, Allec says people must take time to calculate the basis of their home.
+To determine net proceeds, Allec says people must take time to calculate the basis of their home.
 Basis is tax-speak for what your home has cost you, and despite what you might think, it’s not just the purchase price.
-“Your basis is probably actually more than that,” Allec cautions.
+“Your basis is probably actually more than that,” Allec explains.
 “Escrow fees, recording fees, appraisal fees — all that stuff, you can add to your basis in your home.”
 In other words, make sure you account for all the costs associated with selling your home when you’re calculating net profit.